-To get ready for the end of the Brexit Transition Period, we suggest you get to know the customs categories (HS codes) that your imports and exports will fall under next year.
+We recommend you get to know the customs categories (HS codes) that your imports and exports fall under now that the UK has left the EU.
 You can find out more about how to prepare for customs after Brexit by reading our recent article on selling to the EU in 2021.

 That’s it!
 We hope this guide has given you a good introduction to the legal side of a clothes labelling strategy.

 Just bear in mind that we’re very experienced label manufacturers, but we’re not legal experts.
 Please speak to a professional if you’re in any doubt as to how to proceed.
 If you need help finding an expert in labelling law, let us know.
 We’ll be happy to point you in the right direction!

 Thanks for reading!

 The full text of the Textile Products (Labelling and Fibre Composition) Regulations 2012 is available on the UK Government website at the link below:

 The EU equivalent law, and a summary of what it means for clothing manufacturers, can be found at https://ec.europa.eu/growth/sectors/fashion/textiles-clothing/legislation_en